-- Debt service principal and interest payments for Fiscal Year 2018 will be \$6.39 million based on the amortization schedules of bonds and loans.
-This is \$124,983 lower than Fiscal Year 2017 with the early payoff of the Riverside Well loan.
-The Debt Service Reserve requirements have been satisfied with no additional funds budgeted in Fiscal Year 2018.
-The Debt Service Reserve Funding account has a balance of \$4.67 million as of June 30, 2017 with a required balance is \$4.64 million.
-Additional investment earnings of \$344,792 were moved out of this account and applied to the debt service payments in Fiscal year 2016, reducing the cash needed for debt service payments. - Funding for capital projects is derived from budgeted development fees for new service connections which are planned to include \$401,282 in Fiscal Year 2018.
-The Oracle Jaynes Station Well budgeted in Fiscal Year 2017 is not planned to be completed with \$372,000 carried forward into Fiscal Year 2018.
-In addition, \$235,000 from the Northwest Recharge Recovery & Delivery System project will carry into Fiscal Year 2018.
-Capital projects planned to be funded with operating revenue equal an additional \$1.50 million.
-There are two additional projects planned to be completed in Fiscal Year 2018, and they are both Regional Transportation Authority waterline relocation projects with one at La Cholla Boulevard, Overton to Lambert, and one at Valencia Road, Wade Road to Ajo Highway. - Depreciation expense and amortization of assets are budgeted at \$3.39 million and these non-cash budgeted expenses have been included in the adopted budget.
-The total revenue and projected beginning fund balance is \$27.05 million with budget disbursements of \$25.10 million. - A contingency for sick and vacation payouts has been budgeted at \$80,821 to cover anticipated retirees.
-The contingency fund for emergencies has remained at \$500,000 as budgeted in prior years.
+- Budgeted General Operating expenses have increased by \$68,237 in Fiscal Year 2019, including an increase of \$30,940 for fees associated with processing credit card payments, election costs are anticipated to be \$25,000, and water purchases are higher by \$16,780. - The Supplies budget increased by \$124,369 with the inclusion of \$26,000 for building renovations, \$38,028 for meter installations, \$28,891 for computer software and equipment, an increase of \$10,600 for small tools and equipment, and \$17,100 for right-of-way permits. - Power purchases are budgeted at the same level as the prior fiscal year.
+The budget for CAP Water and regulatory fees decreased by \$5,069 when compared to the prior fiscal year. - Debt service principal and interest payments for Fiscal Year 2019 will be \$6.42 million based on the amortization schedules.
+This is \$31,819 higher than Fiscal Year 2018.
+The Debt Service Reserve requirements have been satisfied with no additional funds budgeted in Fiscal Year 2019.
+The Debt Service Reserve Funding account has a balance of \$4.61 million as of June 30, 2018 with a required balance is \$4.55 million. - Funding for capital projects is derived from budgeted development fees for new service connections which are planned to include \$475,371 in Fiscal Year 2019, from the operating fund balance, and Water Resource Utilization Fees.
+The RTA La Cholla Boulevard, Overton to Lambert Road waterline relocation project planned to be completed in Fiscal Year 2018 will be carried forward into Fiscal Year 2019 at a project cost of \$1,616,440 in Fiscal Year 2019.
+Capital projects planned to be funded with operating revenue equal an additional \$2,717,969 along with \$900,000 for the Northwest Recharge Recovery and Delivery Project.
+The total CIP funded with cash in Fiscal Year 2019 is \$4,093,340. - Depreciation expense and amortization of assets are budgeted at \$3.44 million and these planned non-cash expenses have been included in the adopted budget.
+The total revenue and projected beginning fund balance is \$33 million with budget disbursements of \$27.51 million. - A contingency for sick and vacation payouts was budgeted at \$89,212 to cover anticipated retirees.
+The contingency fund for emergencies has remained at \$500,000 as budgeted in prior fiscal years.